shubhamDev73/3D/README.md

 ## TO DO

 1. 3D modelling sub-system
-   - Implement rotation transformation.
-   - Correctly use the u, v, n vectors used in projection matrix.
+   - Implement camera rotation and hence correctly use the u, v, n vectors used in projection matrix.
    - Implement visible surface detection algorithms to clip models and display only those parts which are in front.
-   - Add color selection to model and individual faces
    - Incorporate model editing options.
+   - Implement material as a different class rather than a tuple of color values.
+   - Add material selection to model and individual faces.
    - Add lights and export them in correct format.
    - Implement rendering algorithm.